louism33/CountDown/README.md

 # CountDown
-a solver for the UK TV show countdown
+an implementation of, and solver for the UK TV show countdown